 DECISION MAKING

-CSN uses consensus as its decision-making protocol.
+During Partner meetings, CSN uses consensus as its decision-making protocol for approving Partner meeting notes.
 In other words, action is taken only when everyone present comes to agreement.

 This is generally accomplished with thumb signals for decision-making.